Barbara Blake Hannah: Return to Jamaica

 In April 2020, Blake-Hannah gave an interview to Bryan Knight's Tell A Friend podcast, where she candidly spoke about her experience working in Britain.
 She spoke of the racism prevalent at the time and her journey to black consciousness.

-The British media periodical Press Gazette launched the "Barbara Blake-Hannah prize" in 2020 to recognise emerging talented journalists from minority backgrounds.
-Her son, Makonnen David Blake Hannah, was appointed in 1998 aged 13, as a youth technology consultant by Phillip Paulwell, then Minister of Commerce and Technology, and was the youngest consultant ever appointed by the Jamaican government.
+The British media periodical Press Gazette launched the "Barbara Blake-Hannah Prize" in 2020 to recognise emerging talented journalists from minority backgrounds.

+She has been active in the call for reparations for slavery.
+In 2001, she established the Jamaica Reparations Movement after returning from the UN-backed World Conference Against Racism where the issue of reparations had been debated.
+However, in 2022, she said: "After seven years of trying to drum up support for the J.A.R.M.
+[Jamaican Reparations Movement], ...I handed the work over to the government.
+Twenty years later, hardly one of the UN’s 19 Forms of Reparations have been implemented by any country, least of all Britain."

+In 2025, Blake Hannah's life was covered in a podcast series called Hidden Histories, which is about Black women who had been somewhat forgotten.